Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 #entangled[Entangled Rule(s):]\
 #entangled[A.10.4 is nullified by: ] #entangledRules(("CE20.2.3", "CE20.3.2"))\
 A.10.5) Macros may only be used to reset worlds if resets are triggered by player input.
 Multiple simultaneous resets may be triggered by a single player input. <A.10.5>
-- A.10.5.a) Clarification: Any program or macro that reads the screen (directly or indirectly) or reads the vanilla game files directly must not be used.
+- A.10.5.a) Clarification: Any program or macro that reads the screen (directly or indirectly), listens to game audio, or reads the vanilla game files directly must not be used.
 - A.10.5.b) Clarification: Automatic resetting, or resetting based on anything other than player input is not allowed.
 #entangled[Entangled Rule(s):]\
 #entangled[A.10.5 is subject to an exception by: ] #entangledRule("C.2.1")\

 == A.11: External Resource Rules <A.11>
 #entangled[Entangled Rule(s):]\
 #entangled[A.11 is subject to an amendment by: ] #entangledRule("CE19.3.3")\
-A.11.1) External programs (and/or the player) may read from the statistics and/or advancement files.\
+A.11.1) The player and external programs may read from the statistics and advancement files.\
 A.11.2) Four-function calculators may be used during a run.\
 A.11.3) Any physical reference sheet may be used.
 - A.11.3.a) Example: Physically printed out sheets of paper